dannyfritz/monorepo-samples/README.md

 # monorepo-samples

-This repo is created to demonstrate various TypeScript monorepo structures.
+This repo demonstrates various TypeScript monorepo structures.
+All with similar structure and packages.

 ## Demonstrations